CYLphysics/CYLphysics.github.io/_pages/about.md

   image: /assets/images/rsnn.png
 ---

-Chen-Yu Liu is currently a Ph.D. candidate at the Graduate Institute of Applied Physics, National Taiwan University, and a research intern at Hon Hai Quantum Computing Research Center.
-My research interests involve developing algorithms for large combinatorial optimization problems by quantum computing, machine learning applications of quantum circuit experiments, and the QUBO perspective of factorization machines.
+Chen-Yu Liu is a Research Scientist at Quantinuum London and a Ph.D. candidate in Applied Physics at National Taiwan University, advised by Prof. Hsi-Sheng Goan.
+He specializes in quantum computing, quantum machine learning, and parameter-efficient learning techniques.
+His research focuses on developing hybrid quantum-classical algorithms such as Quantum Parameter Adaptation (QPA) and Quantum-Train (QT), which leverage quantum computing to enhance neural network training and model compression.
+He has published his work at leading AI and quantum computing conferences, including ICLR, ICASSP, IJCNN, QCE, ICTC, and QCNC, contributing to advancements in quantum-enhanced AI models and efficient learning strategies.
+Previously, he interned at Hon Hai (Foxconn) Research Institute, Jij, and Entropica Labs, where he explored practical quantum algorithms for deep learning and optimization.
+His long-term goal is to bridge the gap between quantum and classical machine learning, enabling scalable and resource-efficient quantum AI solutions.

 ## Background